 Avoid fines or maybe worse

-The most likely reprimand will be in the form of fines, but if things are left unresolved, this could eventually result in a claim by the IRS to your current and future property, including house, car or wages, and even criminal charges.
+The most likely reprimand for not filing on time are interest charges and late payment penalties.
+However, if your obligations are left unmet for a long period, this could eventually result in a claim by the IRS to your current and future property, including your house, car or wages, and even criminal charges.

 What you can also expect if you file late is a penalty of 5% of the tax owed for up to five months.
 Filing more than 60 days after the due date could result in a minimum penalty equal to the lesser of 100% of the tax required to be paid on your return or $435.

 If you have filed but then fail to pay your taxes, you can expect a penalty, plus interest.

 Another reason to file prior tax year returns could be to secure a tax refund that you are owed.
 The average refund for 2019 was more than $2,500, but you will need to have completed a tax return for a given year in order to get it... and not owe the IRS anything either.